 If a corporation is a creditor in a bankruptcy or an individual voluntary arrangement1, it may by resolution of its directors or other governing body authorise a person or persons to act as its representative or representatives in relation to any decision procedure2 of the bankrupt or debtor's creditors3.

 Where the corporation authorises only one person, that person is entitled to exercise the same powers on behalf of the corporation as the corporation could exercise if it were an individual creditor4.
-Where the corporation authorises more than one person, any one of them is entitled to exercise the same powers
+Where the corporation authorises more than one person,

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.